 information on "The process"

-GardenHill Funeral Director Service, Inc. is listed as one of the Essex County Indigent Burial Service Providers.
+GardenHill Funeral Director Service, Inc. as a part of the Essex County, New Jersey community our firm is a Essex County Indigent Burial Service Provider.
 The Essex County Indigent Burial Program is a contracted burial service that we provide to the County of Essex once an applicant has been approved for services.
 This is a burial only program.
 This program also serves as a last resort for any deceased person declared indigent or unclaimed, resident or non-resident, if the death occurred within Essex County.